cmendible/golang-for-csharp-developers/01-hello-world/README.md

 ## Package is Namespace

 The first concept you will learn is "package".
-We can compare a package with a C# namespace
+We can compare a package to a C# namespace

 ```go
 package main